8.1 Bond Features, Issuance, and Cash Flow Structures

 Exam focus

-When a question gives a bond feature, ask who owns the right.
-Issuer-owned options hurt the investor and require compensation.
-Investor-owned options help the investor and reduce required yield.
+When a question gives a feature, ask who owns the right.
+Issuer-owned options hurt the investor and require compensation; investor-owned options help the investor and reduce required yield.
 Stronger collateral and covenants reduce credit risk.
-Subordination, weak covenants, long maturity, and illiquidity usually increase required yield.
+Subordination, weak covenants, long maturity, and illiquidity raise required yield.

-Also separate coupon rate from required return.
-The coupon defines promised cash flows.
-The market discount rate defines price.
-A high coupon does not by itself make a bond cheap, and a low coupon does not by itself make a bond expensive.
+Separate coupon rate from required return.
+The coupon defines promised cash flows; the market discount rate defines price.
+A high coupon does not make a bond cheap, and a low coupon does not make it expensive.
+A common trap pairs a high coupon with hidden call risk or weak credit.

 A callable bond most likely benefits the issuer because the issuer can: